blandideas/WedPlanLive/CLOUDWAYS-DEPLOYMENT.md

 3. Install Node.js (version 18+ recommended)
 4. Add the following to "Start Command":
    ```
-   cd public_html && node start.cjs
+   cd public_html && node app.js
    ```
 5. Click "Save Changes"

-> **Note**: We're using the CommonJS version (start.cjs) of the startup script since it's more compatible with various Node.js environments.
-The ES modules version (start.js) is also available if needed.
+> **Note**: The `app.js` file will be created automatically by the deployment hook and will use our bundled server file (index-bundled.cjs), which contains all necessary code in a single file for Cloudways compatibility.

 ### 6. Run Database Migrations